Levaro/RenderingWithRoslyn/Readme.md

 to create HTML that renders in the browser as close to Visual Studio 2013 rendering of C# code as possible.

-The sample (console) program project `HtmlRendering` illustrates how the HTML renderer can be used and in particular how to extract the embedded stylesheet.
+The sample (console) program project `HtmlRendering` illustrates how the HTML renderer can be used and in particular how to extract the embedded style sheet.
 The program reads all the C# code files in the C# Display class library project and generates corresponding HTML files.
 To execute the program, load the solution into Visual Studio 2013 make `HtmlRendering` the start up project and select "Debug | Start Without Debugging" (Ctrl+F5).

 [Status]: #Status "Release Status Details"
 ## Status ##
-This is the first pre-release (version 0.1.14107-beta) for the C# Display solution and includes the core class library, unit tests and the sample console application project `HtmlRendering`.
-All projects target .NET 4.5.1 and enable both Code Analys and
+This is the pre-release (version 0.1.14116-beta) for the C# Display solution and includes the core class library, unit tests and the sample console application project `HtmlRendering`.
+All projects target .NET 4.5.1 and enable both Code Analysis and
 StyleCop.
 The Code Analysis rule set and custom dictionary files as well as the StyleCop settings file are included in the solution.
 The
-[Rosyln C# NuGet (prerelease)](http://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp/0.6.4033103-beta/ ".NET Compiler Platform -- Roslyn -- support for C#, Microsoft.CodeAnalysis.CSharp.dll.") package is referenced and can be automatically included when the solution file is opened in Visual Studio 2013.
+[Rosyln C# NuGet (prerelease)](http://www.nuget.org/packages/Microsoft.CodeAnalysis.CSharp/0.6.4033103-beta/ ".NET Compiler Platform -- Roslyn -- support for C#, Microsoft.CodeAnalysis.CSharp.dll.") package is referenced and can be automatically included when the the C# Display solution file is opened in Visual Studio 2013.

 Expect changes as Roslyn releases continue, and more unit test and sample programs are added.
-Finally, a NuGet package to include the C# Display assembly and the dependent Roslyn assemblies will be available soon.
+For applications a NuGet package that includes the C# Display assembly and the dependent Roslyn assemblies is now available (see Release notes at the beginning of this document).